QuiltMC/developer-wiki/wiki/introduction/setting-up.md

   [Visual Studio Code](https://www.eclipse.org/ide/) can work, but it takes extra work to get set up.
   - We recommend using IntelliJ IDEA as it has the most integrations and is the easiest to use.

+Next, you need to decide on whether you want to [download the template mod zip](#template-mod-download-zip-file) or [use the GitHub template](#template-mod-download-github-template).
+If you don't know how to use git, use the first method.
+However, it is recommended for you to have at least a GitHub account to get started and familiarize yourself with git quickly.

-## Template Mod Download (Java)
+## Template Mod Download (ZIP file)

-You can download the template mod from the [quilt-template-mod](https://github.com/QuiltMC/quilt-template-mod) repository or use GitHub's template feature to generate a mod that you can use straight away.
+You can download the template mod from the [quilt-template-mod](https://github.com/QuiltMC/quilt-template-mod) repository.

-To download the ZIP file for the template mod, open the [GitHub repository](https://github.com/QuiltMC/quilt-template-mod), then go to the `< >` button and press `Download ZIP`, or refer to the following image:
+To download the ZIP file for the template mod, open the [GitHub repository](https://github.com/QuiltMC/quilt-template-mod), then go to the `< > Code` button and press `Download ZIP` as shown in the following image:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/introduction/setting-up-1-dark.png">
   <img alt="The GitHub repository with an arrow pointing to the code button, and another to the Download ZIP button inside the opened popup" src="/introduction/setting-up-1-light.png">
 </picture>

 Extract the ZIP file's contents into a folder of your choosing.

-Alternatively, if you created a repository through GitHub, clone that repository using Git.
+## Template Mod Download (GitHub Template)

+To use the [GitHub template](https://github.com/QuiltMC/quilt-template-mod), visit the [GitHub repository](https://github.com/QuiltMC/quilt-template-mod) and click the `Use this template` button.
+Follow through the dialog and clone that repository using git.
+Then you can continue.

 ## Setting up with IntelliJ IDEA

+Now you need to set up your development environment.
+Open IntelliJ IDEA and follow through the initial setup dialog.
+Then, you need to open the project:
 If you downloaded the template mod and extracted it into a folder, import the project by pressing the `Open` button in the project listing.
 If you made a GitHub repository with the template, use the `Get from VCS` button.